Astroua/TurbuStat/docs/tutorials/statistics/pdf_example.rst

 Overview
 --------

 A common technique used in ISM and molecular cloud studies is the probability density function (PDF).
 Often, column density or extinction values are used to construct the PDF.
 Intensities may also be used, but may be subject to more severe optical depth effects.
-Properties of the PDF, when related to an analytical form, have been found to correlate with changes in the turbulent properties (e.g., :ref:`Kowal et al. 2007 <ref-kowal2007>`, :ref:`Federrath et al. 2010 <ref-federrath2010>`).
+Properties of the PDF, when related to an analytical form, have been found to correlate with changes in the turbulent properties (e.g., `Kowal et al. 2007 <https://ui.adsabs.harvard.edu/#abs/2007ApJ...658..423K/abstract>`_, `Federrath et al. 2010 <https://ui.adsabs.harvard.edu/#abs/2010A&A...512A..81F/abstract>`_).

-A plethora of papers are devoted to this topic, and there is much debate over the form of these PDFs (:ref:`Lombardi et al. 2015 <ref-lombardi2015>`).
+A plethora of papers are devoted to this topic, and there is much debate over the form of these PDFs (`Lombardi et al. 2015 <https://ui.adsabs.harvard.edu/#abs/2015A&A...576L...1L/abstract>`_).
 TurbuStat's implementation seeks to be flexible because of this.
 Parametric and non-parametric measures to describe PDFs are shown below.

 Using
 -----